opendefensecloud/artifact-conduit/docs/developer-guide/adrs/001-ARC-Architecture.md

 ### Glossary

-- `arcctl`: Command line utility to interact with the ARC API.
 - `Order`: Represents an order of one or more artifacts.
 Tracks generation numbers of referenced `Endpoints` and `Secrets` to detect changes and trigger `ArtifactWorkflow` reconciliation for idempotency.
 - `ArtifactWorkflow`: Represents a single artifact to be processed as part of an `Order`.
 Minimal resource containing artifact type reference and source/destination endpoint references.
 Replaces legacy `OrderArtifactWorkflow`.
 - `ArtifactType`: Defines rules, defaults, and the `WorkflowTemplate` reference for a specific artifact type like 'OCI'.
 Replaces legacy `OrderTypeDefinition`.